-The administration of oxygen to children requires the selection of an oxygen delivery system that suits the child's age, size, needs, clinical condition, and therapeutic goals.
+The administration of oxygen to pediatric patients requires the selection of an oxygen delivery system that suits the patient’s age, size, needs, clinical condition, and therapeutic goals.
 Oxygen delivery systems are categorized as low-flow (variable performance) systems or high-flow (fixed performance) systems.
 With low-flow systems, 100% oxygen mixes with room air during inspiration, and room air is entrained, making the percentage of delivered oxygen variable.
-High-flow devices provide such a high flow of premixed gas that the child is not required to inhale room air.
-Supplemental oxygen therapy is often recommended for children when peripheral oxygen saturation is consistently below 94%.1
+High-flow devices provide such a high flow of premixed gas that the patient is not required to inhale room air.
+Supplemental oxygen therapy is often recommended for pediatric patients when peripheral oxygen saturation is consistently below 94%.1

 Click here for a list of supplies.

-Rationale: The correct size device ensures optimal delivery of the prescribed amount of oxygen and reduces the risk of skin breakdown.
+Rationale: The correct size device ensures optimal delivery of the prescribed concentration of oxygen and reduces the risk of skin breakdown.

 Reportable conditions: Tachypnea, bradypnea, apnea, increased work of breathing, nasal flaring, retractions, diminished or abnormal breath sounds, agitation, anxiety, altered mental status, changes in oxygen saturation, changes in blood gas values, arrhythmias (including tachycardia and bradycardia), hypertension, hypotension, changes in skin color such as pallor or cyanosis, changes in peripheral perfusion

-Rationale: Changes in oxygen delivery to avoid oxygen-related complications are based on the child's condition.
+Rationale: Changes in oxygen delivery to avoid oxygen-related complications are based on the patient's condition.